astro313/RXJ1131/WRITEUP/response.md

 between the peaks of the NLR lines and the BLR lines.

 # RESPONSE:
-a) We have removed the statement regarding "AGN dynamically offset".
+We have removed the statement regarding "AGN dynamically offset", as suggested by the referee.

+1) & 2)
-Our CO measurement confirms that an offset between BLR and the systemic redshift, which is not known previously.
-We have updated this section, adding additional possible interpretation for the offset (e.g. gas inflows, geometric effects) in the discussion.
+Our CO measurement provides the most precise value for the velocity offset between the BLR and the host galaxy.
+We thus feel that this is an invaluable addition to the literature.
+Taking into account the referee's comments, we have updated this section by listing other possible interpretations for the velocity offset (e.g. gas inflows, geometric effects) as part of the discussion, as outlined in detail by the referee.

-We agree that it is unlikely that all objects with offset AGN lines are black hole recoils.
-Here, we are not asserting that the offset arises due to a recoiling black hole, we only discuss the possibility of such interpretation given the data (showing evidence of large offset between BLR and the systemic redshift as traced by our CO data), the high spin parameter, and theoretical expectation from hierarchical model of galaxy evolution, among other possible scenarios, as listed by the referee.
+We agree with the referee that it is unlikely that all offsets in AGN lines are caused by black hole recoil.
+Considering the referee's comments, we have updated this section to as well discuss other possible scenarios.
+We only discuss the possibility of a recoil black hole as one of the interpretations for the velocity offset, given that

-We would greatly appreciate the referee if they can point us to a reference where it shows evidence of why the recoiling black hole scenario is highly unlikely and will gladly make the appropriate changes.
+    i) the magnitude of the offset in RXJ1131 (>700 km/s) appears to be an outlier in the distribution of offset found for large samples of QSOs (Richards+02, Bonning+07) ii) RXJ1131 appears to have a high BH spin parameter (a > 0.9; Reis+14)    iii) recoiling BHs are expected theoretically from hierarchical model of galaxy evolution.

+3)
-3) Assuming that effects (e.g., inflow, geometric effect, micro-lensing) are accountable for part of the velocity offset, then the velocity offset of ~715 km/s would then be at most an upper limit on the line-of-sight velocity.
-Then  the true recoil velocity is thus most likely to be << 1000 km/s.
-Ignoring dynamical friction against stellar background and assuming t_recoil ~ 100 Myr, then the crude BH displacement estimate given in the referee report (~few 10kpc) would be possible (as pointed out to be theoretically possible by Bonning+07, Loeb07).
-However, Loeb07 also pointed out that at low ejection speeds (few hundred km/s), the deceleration of the BH (damped) by the external gravitational potential of the galaxy and by dynamical friction (Chandrasekhar 1943; Apj 97, 255) on the background stars, dark matter, and gas would limit the displacement of the slow-moving BH and tend to bring it back to the center of its host galaxy within a few dynamical times (see also Madau & Quataert 04 for analytic results and Boylan-Kolchin+04 for numerical results).
-Therefore the displacement given in the referee report is unlikely to hold (see also Guedes+11).
+The BH displacement estimated by the referee (~few 10kpc) has been shown to be theoretically possible in the absence of dynamical friction (Bonning+07, Loeb 2007).
+However, Loeb 2007 has showed that at low ejection speeds of a few hundred km/s, the recoil is expected to be damped by the external gravitational potential of the galaxy, dynamical friction against background stars, dark matter, and gas, thereby limiting the BH displacement and is likely to bring it back to the center of its host galaxy within a few dynamical times (Madau & Quataert 04, Boylan-Kolchin+04, Guedes+11).

-Finally, again, we acknowledge that offsets between BLR and NLR lines are quite common in Seyferts and quasars, but typically not as big of an offset.
-In this paper, we only discuss possible scenarios and do not assert that any one of mentioned scenario is necessary in RXJ1131.
+We acknowledge that velocity offsets between BLR and NLR lines are quite common in Seyferts and quasars, but the offsets as large as that of RXJ1131 appear to be uncommon according to the distribution of offset among other AGN hosts (Richards+02, Bonning+07).
+To take into account the referee's comments, we now also discuss other possible scenarios.